GitYiheng/ofcourse/README.md

 ```
 @inproceedings{zhu2023ofcourse,
-    title={{OFCOURSE}: A Multi-Agent Reinforcement Learning Environment for Order Fulfillment},
+    title={OFCOURSE: A Multi-Agent Reinforcement Learning Environment for Order Fulfillment},
     author={Yiheng Zhu and Yang Zhan and Xuankun Huang and Yuwei Chen and Yujie Chen and Jiangwen Wei and Wei Feng and Yinzhi Zhou and Haoyuan Hu and Jieping Ye},
     booktitle={Thirty-seventh Conference on Neural Information Processing Systems Datasets and Benchmarks Track},
     year={2023},